What's On This Page

 - Take the mixture to a boil over high heat.
 Reduce the heat as necessary to maintain a gentle simmer.

 - After five minutes, simmer (up to 10 minutes if you want extra-strong tea).
-Usually, after five minutes, I consider it to be hot enough.
+I usually consider it hot enough after five minutes.

 - Pour the tea using a fine strainer to remove all of the ginger.
-If you’d like to add some complimentary acidity to your tea, serve it with a thin round of lemon or orange.
+If you’d like to add complimentary acidity to your tea, serve it with a thin round of lemon or orange.
 A drizzle of honey will tame the spicy ginger flavor and might also be appreciated.

 Turmeric vs. Ginger